 How do I choose the right level of home and contents insurance?

 Too much and you'll be paying sky-high premiums, too little and you could be caught short and unable to afford to repair your home.
-So how do you work out the right level of home insurance for you?
+So, how do you work out the right level of home insurance for you?

 When it comes to contents, go through all your valuables carefully and work out how much it would cost to replace or repair them.
-Keep in mind that most home insurance policies set a limit of cover for individual items, so if you have something that’s more valuable than that limit, you may need to take out additional cover for it.
+Keep in mind most home insurance policies set a limit of cover for individual items, so if you have something that’s more valuable than the limit, you may need to take out additional cover for it.

 Your home insurance FAQs, answered